hendrikdreyer/hendrikdreyer.github.io/experience.md

 		and one-by-one all his dealerships were sold over to new investors.
 Along with each new investor taking over a dealership came new systems, new management and personnel and hence, ASR would be replaced with something else.
 		At that stage Jon and I realized we had a good run and decided to call it quits.
-We closed the company and I decided to go back to Uni to study data science and Jon is sailing his boat somewhere in the Pacific Ocean.
+We closed the company and I decided to go back to Uni to study data science and Jon decided to take up sailing.
 	</p>
 </div>
 </div>